-Therefore without contradicting ideas of charge quantization law, we conclude that regardless of what are the maximally and minimally possible values of the electric and unelectric types of masses, the crossing of their spectra corresponds in nature to the existence of until presently unobserved particle with a certain universal mass.
+Therefore, without contradicting ideas of charge quantization, we conclude that regardless of what are the maximally and minimally possible values of the electric and weak types of masses, the crossing of their spectra corresponds in them to the existence of hitherto unobserved particle with some universal mass.

-Our purpose in a given work is to elucidate whether there exists any new family of leptons, and if so what is to be learned from these expected fermions about so far unknown properties of matter.
+Our purpose in a given work is to elucidate whether there exists any new family of leptons and, if so, what the expected fermions say about so far unknown properties of matter.

-The above reasoning says about that nature itself relates each part of the unified mass of a particle to corresponding contribution of the structural components of its united charge.
-In the limit of electroweakly charged leptons, these connections \cite{15} have the form
+{\bf 2.
+From earlier symmetries to new leptons} The nature relates each part of the unified mass of a particle to corresponding contribution of the structural components of its united charge.
+In the limit of electroweakly charged leptons, these connections [15] have the form